jisanders1/Projects/Programming Languages (CS 403)/Jlox/README.md

 Jaylon Sanders: CS 403

-This repository currently contains the workings of a Lox interpreter.
-I am currently using the book "Crafting Interpreters" and translating from Java to C#.
+This repository contains the workings of a Lox interpreter.
+I used the book "Crafting Interpreters" and translated the code from Java to C#.

 In order to run it, you should verify that you have C# installed on your computer.
 I would also suggest installing Visual Studio since this is the IDE that I created this project with.
 Additionally, you should clone this repository.
 I would build the project again to ensure it works on your operating system.
 Next, navigate to Jlox/Lox Interpreter/bin/net6.0 in a terminal and use one of the following commands to start the interpreter:
 ```